 Knee Therapy Treatments

 Umbilical Allografts - Diminished or torn cartilage and tears in the ACL or MCL may be helped with the stem cells and other growth factors found in umbilical allografts.
-There are many stem cell therapy options available to you, but we feel that this one offers more healing properties than the others.
+There are many stem cell options available to you, but we feel that this one offers more healing properties than the others.
 Our injections are derived from the Wharton’s Jelly extracted from the umbilical cord.
 This clear gel-like tissue contains up to fifty times more hyaluronic acid and growth factors than amniotic fluid, which greatly increases your body’s ability to successfully regenerate the cells you need to heal your knee.
 It is not unusual to have success after a single injection.

 Plasma Rich Platelets - We also offer PRP treatments for knee pain.
 In this treatment option we extract a small amount of your blood and spin it in a centrifuge to separate the platelets.
 We then inject your platelets into the injured area.
 These platelets release growth factors that promote natural tissue healing.
 PRP typically requires 3 treatments.